 The two photographs above show both the front and the rear elevations of the arched gateway in its original position before it was taken down to make way for the new multi storey Barbican Car Park.
 Because it is protected by English Heritage, Plymouth City Council asked us to reconstruct the Grade II listed monumental gateway after the new car park was built.

-Once the piers were built up to the ‘springing line’ wooden turning pieces or formers were constructed to carry the weight of the arch stones over the openings until the mortar had set.
-Due to the weight of these arch stones and the stones that sat above it to form the stepped pediment, the stones had to be lifted into position by means of a crane.
+Once the piers were built up to the ‘springing line’ wooden turning pieces or formers were constructed to form the shape and carry the weight of the arch stones over the openings until the mortar had set.
+Due to the weight of these arch stones and the stones that sat above it to form the stepped pediment, these stones had to be lifted into position by means of a crane.
 Lewis pins were used for this.
 There are several different types of Lewis pins, but we used the type known as a ‘Split-pin Lewis’.

 All Lewis pins work on the principle of inserting them into specially drilled or cut holes in the top of the stone being lifted.
-When inserted into these holes and strapped up to a lifting device, they utilise the weight of the stone to act on the long lever-arms which in turn results in a very high reaction force and friction where the short lever-arms make contact with the stone inside the drilled holes and thereby prevents the stone from slipping.
-It also makes it easier as straps or ropes do not need to be used which can prove difficult to remove from under heavy stones once they are in position.
+These holes must be dove-shaped, and when inserted into these holes then strapped up to a lifting device, they utilise the weight of the stone to act on the long lever-arms which in turn results in a very high reaction force and friction where the short lever-arms make contact with the stone inside the drilled holes and thereby prevents the stone from slipping.
+It also makes it easier as straps or ropes do not need to be used until the final lifting process which can prove difficult to remove from under heavy stones once they are in position.
 When the stone is sited, the pins are simply pulled out.
 This method of lifting stone has been used by stonemasons for centuries.
 The name ‘Lewis’ may come from the Latin ‘levo – avi, – atum’ meaning to ‘levitate‘ or ‘just lift‘.

 There is speculation that this originally was an entrance to a Napoleonic prison, although no historical proof is evident.
 The concrete raft foundations for the gateway go down about 4 metres and is sat upon what was once the original sea shore beneath.